BenzSucha/BenzSucha/README.md

 #### You can call me "Benz", this is my nick name
 I'm from Thailand.
 I have been living in Palo Alto, California for years.
 I studied UX/UI Design and I really like and enjoy creating UI.
 For my interest, I want to know better how to create my own website with my own design.
 I want to learn more about CSS so now I am studying Front End Developer.
 I am also a freelance Photographer.
 You can check out me on Linkedin https://www.linkedin.com/in/suchasinee-o-9ab4791b1/ or My Photography Website https://www.benzzphotographer.com/

-Skills:  REACT / JS / HTML / CSS/ FIGMA
+Skills: JS / HTML / CSS/ FIGMA

-- 🔭 I’m currently working on this page.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=BenzzSucha)](https://github.com/anuraghazra/github-readme-stats)